Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 El Paso loves margaritas.

-Legend has it that the margarita was invented in the year 1942 in a bar called Tommy’s Place which is located in the El Paso area.
-No one exactly knows how the margarita came to be but there is no denying that it is one of the greatest drinks in the world.
-When in El Paso, make sure to order a margarita to pay homage to its creation.
+Legend has it that the margarita was invented in 1942 in a bar called Tommy’s Place in the El Paso area.
+No one knows how the margarita came to be, but there is no denying that it is one of the most incredible drinks in the world.
+In El Paso, order a margarita to pay homage to its creation.

 Sunset in El Paso TX overlooking downtown El Paso